What Is Boondocking?

-Boondocking is a term used by RVers to mean camping in an area without services such as electric, water or sewer.
-Sometimes the term "boondocking" or "dry camping" also refers to camping without services in parking lots, rest areas or other unconventional places.
+Boondocking is a term used by RVers that means camping in an area without services such as electricity, water, or sewer.
+Sometimes the term "boondocking" or "dry camping" also refers to camping without services in parking lots, rest areas, or other unconventional places.
 In all cases, boondocking is either free or costs very little.

-Many RVers like to boondock for the obvious benefit — boondocking saves money on campground fees.
+Many RVers like to boondock for the obvious benefit — it saves money on campground fees.
 But there are other aspects of boondocking that are equally attractive.
 When boondocking on public land in areas where dispersed camping is allowed, you can choose a quiet spot far from the noise and lights of other campers.
-You can enjoy the quiet of nature, the dark sky sprinkled with stars, the birds in the trees or the unobstructed views of sunsets and sunrises.
+You can enjoy the quiet of nature, the dark sky sprinkled with stars, the birds in the trees, or unobstructed views of sunsets and sunrises.

-By all means, enjoy the benefits of boodocking, be aware of the unwritten rules of etiquette that will make you a welcome neighbor.
+By all means, enjoy the benefits of boondocking, and be aware of the unwritten rules of etiquette that will make you a welcome neighbor.

 - Setting up your rig.
-Unless you are joining a club or group, you should allow as much space as possible between you and other rigs.
+Unless you are joining a club or group, you should allow plenty of space between you and other rigs.
 If you have a generator, don't park near other rigs with solar panels if you can help it.
-Set up you seating and living area and try to keep your things neatly within that area.
+Set up your seating and living area and try to keep your things neatly within that area.

 - Approaching others.
 If you're walking by, wave or say hello.
 If people seem inclined to pass the time of day, it's great to have a chat.
 However, be sensitive to others.
 Some people camp in the desert or the forest for solitude and would prefer to watch birds or read their books rather than have a conversation with every passer-by.
 Don't be annoying!

 - Lights.
-Shut off your porch light, your spot lights and your other outdoor lights at night when you aren't using them.
+Shut off your porch light, your spot lights, and your other outdoor lights at night when you aren't using them.
 One of the reasons people boondock is so that they can get away from the light pollution of towns and other campgrounds.
-Lights destroy enjoyment of the night sky.
-You may think that your solar powered blinking Christmas lights are cute, but don't count on everyone agreeing with you.
+Lights destroy the enjoyment of the night sky.
+You may think that your solar-powered blinking Christmas lights are cute, but don't count on everyone agreeing with you.
 If you feel that you need "scare" lights and bright spotlights for security reasons, then you are probably camping in the wrong place.
 You would probably feel more comfortable camping in a private campground with more lighting and people.
 And your boondocking neighbors will appreciate it!

 - Generator.
 Yes, you have a generator so that you can enjoy the comforts of home in your rig, but please be considerate of others who may be able to hear it running.
 Don't start it up too early in the morning or run it too late at night.
 Usually, running a generator for an hour or so in the morning and an hour or so in the evening is sufficient for doing your microwaving or vacuuming.
 Many areas have strict set hours when you can run a generator.
 Find out what they are and adhere to the rules.